 1. Class participation will be assessed not simply by attendance, but by the degree to which you engage the subject matter in each class meeting.
 You must come to class prepared.
 This means that you should have read the assigned readings before class.

-2. You will be required to complete two indepth writing assignments.
+2. You will be required to complete two writing assignments.
+The first assignment will be a short, critical assessment of how a current health issue is being covered in the popular press.
+It should be 6 pages in length and will draw heavily on readings from the first half of the course.
+You will need to find three examples of news coverage of an issue of your choosing – one from a left leaning outlet, one from a right leaning outlet, and one from a centrist news source.
+You will compare and contrast the coverage of this particular health issue by drawing on course readings to explain why a singular event or condition is being explained differently to a diverse set of audiences.

+The second assignment will address how neighborhood factors and the built environment influence health inequalities.
+This is an indepth, group assignment that will engage you in multiple steps of the research process including a neighborhood visit to collect primary, observational data, gathering of information from secondary sources, a written paper, and a poster presentation.
+You will be assigned two specific neighborhoods within the city of Columbus.
+In order to complete this assignment, you will travel to your assigned neighborhoods and critically assess through careful observation how residents interact with their social environment and the ways in which these neighborhood characteristics are likely to impact their health.
+You will augment this knowledge by identifying additional information about these neighborhoods from existing sources (e.g. census data, school “report cards,” documentaries, etc.).
+You will combine information from your direct observations and these secondary sources with readings from class to write your research paper and create a poster.
+You will be required to present this poster to the rest of the class on the last day.
+You will be assigned to teams of 4-5 students to complete this indepth research assignment.

 I will provide time in class to workshop these papers in small groups with fellow students.
 This process will enable you to receive constructive feedback on both the structure and the content of these assignments before receiving a final grade.
 I will provide suggestion for how to conduct productive small group discussions concerning the writing process.

-The first assignment will be a critical assessment of how a current health issue is being covered in the popular press.
-You will need to find three examples of news coverage of an issue of your choosing – one from a left leaning outlet, one from a right leaning outlet, and one from a centrist news source.
-You will compare and contrast the coverage of this particular health issue indepth while drawing on readings from the first part of the class to explain why a singular event or condition is being explained differently to a diverse set of audiences.

-3. The second assignment will address how neighborhood factors and the built environment influence health inequalities.
-You will be assigned two specific neighborhoods within the city of Columbus to visit.
-In order to complete this assignment, you will travel to your assigned neighborhoods and critically assess through careful observation how residents interact with their social environment and the ways in which these neighborhood characteristics are likely to impact their health.
-You will be assigned to teams of 4-5 students to complete the visits.

 4. There will be two in-class exams.
 The midterm will be held approximately halfway through the semester and will assess your comprehension of topics covered since the beginning of the course.
 The final exam will be administered during finals week after the official end of classes and will be cumulative.
 Both exams will be comprised of short answer as well as essay questions.
 Each student is expected to work independently and will not be allowed to turn in similar answers.
 Both the midterm and final will require critical thought, precise writing, and explanation of evidence to support your arguments.

 Grading